Pelvic Instability: What Pilates Instructors Need to Know

 - It’s not research, but it’s awesome – listen to Adam Meakins and Amy Busch-Eicher on the NAF Physio podcast here

 Raph believes everyone deserves the opportunity to transform into a better version of themselves.
 His main strength as a teacher and movement professional is the ability to distill complex research findings into a simple, science-based approach to help people move fearlessly, thoughtlessly, and painlessly.
 He LOVES running, weights, cycling, and Contrology.

 Raph holds a Master’s degree in Clinical Exercise Physiology (Rehabilitation), a Bachelor’s degree in Exercise and Sports Science, Diploma of Pilates Movement Therapy, and STOTT PILATES full certification.

-Cloe Bunter, Training Manager, Breathe Education
+Cloe Bunter, Trainer, Breathe Education

 With 8+ years in the industry, both teaching Pilates and nurturing new instructors, Cloe is passionate about empowering new and seasoned instructors to think critically and move fearlessly.
 Empowered instructors empower their clients, and in turn, change lives.

 She finds great joy in building connections with clients, students, colleagues, and the broader movement and rehab community.
 Co-hosting the Pilates Elephants Podcast, with Raphael Bender, has provided an incredible platform to bust common Pilates, movement, and rehab myths whilst creating a worldwide community of critical thinkers who are elevating health literacy.

 Cloe is fascinated by movement in general, and its ability to enhance our lives, at any age.
 Her own movement practice includes Contrology/Pilates, running, weights, and kettlebells.
 She has a Diploma of Clinical Pilates, Cert IV in Pilates, and Cert IV in Training and Assessing.